MooersLab/writing-progress-2024-25/README.md

 # Upgrades

+##Version 0.5

+- Column inserted in the min_day and word_day sheets to record the difference from the cummulative monthly total and the monthly cummulative goal.
+A postive value means that you are ahead of your goal, and a negative value means that you are behind your goal.
+A glance at this column might be faster and more informative than scrolling to the right to see the bar plots.

 ## Version 0.4

 - Sum formula added to row 733 at the bottom of the columns for the projects in sheets `min_day` and `words_day`.